davuttam/Blog/README.md

-This project was build by Django==1.9 Blog app using sqlite db and python 2.7
+This project (Blog app) was build in Django==1.9 using sqlite db and python 2.7